 Marriage can exist only if these specific prerequisites are met: the bride and groom are of opposite sex, there is the free and reciprocal display of a desire to be married and the exchange of consent to be married occurs in the presence of the Registrar.

 A wedding can only be held if both parties have reached legal age (18 years).
 With express authorization, the wedding can be held even if the person is only sixteen years of age, following confirmation and evaluation by a competent court (emancipated minor).

 The matrimonial bond entails a variety of relationships concerning assets and rights and obligations between the spouses and between parents and their children (Art.
 143 and successive of the Italian Civil Code).

-There is the possibility of a ceremony made shorter by 30 minutes at the Museo degli Affreschi (the Museum of frescoes – Sala Galtarossa), on Thursday morning and Saturday morning (from 09:00 a.m. to 01:00 p.m.).
+There is the possibility of a ceremony made shorter by 30 minutes at the Museo degli Affreschi (the Museum of frescoes – Sala Galtarossa).
 The ceremony will obviously take place taking into account the time that is available and that at the expiry of the 30th minute the room must be made available to the following couple.

 With “Marry me in Verona” it is possible to get an unforgettable wedding ceremony that lasts 60 minutes.
 This ceremony can be celebrated in all the rooms in the days and hours of your choice, according to the availability of the rooms themselves.

 The ceremony can be personalized in accordance with the offices: the time available at your disposal will allow you to provide for interventions of good wishes by the celebrant and by guests, as well as to read texts and poetry.
 It is also possible to include a musician playing live during the ceremony and a photographic service (the musician and the photographic service are not included in the price of the ceremony).

 In the municipality of Verona, civil marriage ceremonies consist of three specific parts: